Woman allegedly served man 11 beers before deadly crash

-Police arrested Natalia Ortiz on Wednesday evening.
-She is accused of overserving Edin Palacios before he caused a deadly crash in the early morning hours of May 14, 2016.
+Exclusive video from the restaurant shows Ortiz serving Edin Palacios, 26, at least 11 beers into the early morning hours of May 14, 2016.

-According to investigators, Ortiz served Palacios 11 beers before he got behind the wheel.
+At one point, Palacios had three half-open beers in front of him with 30 minutes before closing.
+He drank them all.

-Court records show Palacios was stumbling and unable to walk, but Ortiz allegedly still served him.
+Court records say Palacios was stumbling, and yet, Ortiz still served him.

+After he left, Palacios led police on a chase which ended when he crashed into the car with 18-year-old Jocelynn Valero and her boyfriend inside.
+Valero died.

+This is the second case in a new Harris County District Attorney's Office initiative to crack down on irresponsible bartenders and servers.

 WATCH: Bartender arrested 2 years after deadly crash